tibetan-nlp/annodoc/index.md

 T5  d 14 17 དེ་√d
 A5a PronType T5 Dem
 T6  V 17 21 འབུལ་
-R6a arg2 Arg1:T6 Arg2:T4
+R6a argb Arg1:T6 Arg2:T4
 T7  V 24 28 ཕྱིན་
 A7a Tense T7 Past
-R7a arg1 Arg1:T7 Arg2:T2
+R7a arga Arg1:T7 Arg2:T2
 R7b argcl Arg1:T7 Arg2:T6
 ~~~
 > _I will go give the number._ (MT - A Visit to the Hospital, Abridged)

-#### `arg1`
+#### `arga`

-The sole argument of a one-place predicate is marked `arg1`.
+The sole argument of a one-place predicate is marked `arga`.

 Although verbs of motion can occur with a variety of adpositional phrases,
 specifying source, destination, and so on, we classify their canonical
 use as sole argument verbs.
 Adpositional phrases
 should be linked to motion verbs as oblique modifiers rather than
 as arguments, using the [`obl`](http://universaldependencies.org/u/dep/obl.html)
 relation.
-In the following example, in addition to an `arg1`,
+In the following example, in addition to an `arga`,
 there are two obliques.
 We follow UD guidelines in labeling the
 postposed temporal modifier as an
 [`obl`](http://universaldependencies.org/u/dep/obl.html),